michelfernandez/cove/site/content/english/qes-validator.md

 {{% markdown %}}
 We recommend the QES Validator of the Swiss Federal Administration.

-This checks whether a document has been successfully signed via scribble with a qualified electronic signature (QES) according to *Swiss law (ZertES)*.
+It checks whether a document was successfully signed via Skribble with a qualified electronic signature (QES) according to *Swiss law (ZertES)*.
 {{% /markdown %}}
 {{% /plan %}}
 {{< /content >}}